Couch Alternatives – 14 Stylish & Comfy Pieces That Prove A Sofa Isn't a Necessity After All

 (Image credit: Alexander James)

-It's like a couch and gives everything a couch gives, just on a smaller scale.
+The best loveseats give you everything a couch gives you, just on a smaller scale.
 Slightly wider than an armchair but way smaller than traditional sofa dimensions, we believe every small space dweller should consider a loveseat.
 And if space isn't an issue?
-They are a great alternative to adding in a second couch or paired with a couple of adjacent armchairs for a more relaxed layout.
+They are a great alternative to adding a second couch or paired with a couple of adjacent armchairs for a more relaxed layout.

 Built in bench in a boho white living room